-The sampling facility is adjoined to the logging area and is accessed by a garage door inside the building.
-Troilus has five core saws: four for the NQ drill core and one for PQ drill core.
+The two sampling facilities are adjoined to the logging area and are accessed by a garage door inside the building.
+Troilus has four core saws.

-Once the drill core has been marked up for sampling, it is stationed next to the sampling room, in the same facility, where the drill core is split by core saw.
+Once the drill core has been marked up for sampling by the geologist, it is stationed next to the sampling rooms, in the same facility where the drill core is split by core saw.
 One half core is placed in the sample bag, the other is returned to the core box.
 The sample bag contains a copy of the sample tag and is marked with the sample number on the bag in permanent black marker.

 The sample bag is sealed by zip tie and then placed with other sample bags in a larger white rice bag.
-The rice bags hold approximately 10 samples.
-The rice bags are reviewed by Troilus personnel and marked with the sample numbers and client code before the rice bag is sealed by zip tie and orange flagging tape.
-Rice bags are placed in wood prefabricated crates (on palettes) and is covered with a plywood cover and screwed closed and strapped.
-Once enough crates are filled (approximately 30 rice bags) the transport company, Groupe Transcol Inc. (Transcol), based in Chibougamau, is called in for pick up and transport directly to ALS Global in Sudbury.
+The rice bags hold approximately 10 sample bags.
+The rice bags are marked with the sample numbers and client code before the rice bag is sealed by zip tie and coloured flagging tape.
+Rice bags are placed in wood crates (on palettes) and are covered with a plywood lid which is screwed closed and strapped.
+Once enough crates are filled (approximately 30 rice bags each) the transport company

+(SLB Transport, based in Chibougamau) is called in for pick up and transport of the crates directly to ALS Global in Sudbury.

-The core saw is cleaned after each sample and the sampling room is cleaned every night.
-Core boxes of the sampled core are kept on temporary racks outside the sampling room for temporary storage until they are moved to the exterior core storage area.
-Here, the core boxes are tagged with aluminum tags with the drill hole number, from and to, and core box Number.
-The aluminum tag is stapled to the end of the core box.
+The core saw is cleaned after each sample and the sampling room is cleaned each night.
+Core boxes of the sampled core are stored briefly on racks outside the sampling room for temporary storage until they are moved to the exterior, permanent core storage area.
+Here, the core boxes are tagged with aluminium tags with the drill hole number, from/to (depth), and core box number.
+The aluminium tag is stapled to the end of the core box.
 Drill core is stored on site in covered metal core racks outside the core logging facility.